 Why allowances don’t work.

 Allowances don’t work for the same reason that government entitlement programs don’t work.
 Paying someone for doing nothing produces . . . nothing.
-Many parents spend gobs of money on their kids or repeatedly give them cash to spend but it’s so much better to allow them to earn the money from you and learn to manage it.
+Many parents spend gobs of money on their kids or repeatedly give them cash to spend.
+This is not what we would consider “money smart.”
+It’s so much better and more rewarding to our kids to allow them to earn the money from you and then learn to manage it — that is money smart.
 They’ll develop a sense of pride and self-sufficiency, instead of a sense of entitlement and selfishness.

 At what age do your kids start buying their own clothes and why?

 In The MoneySmart Family System, initially our kids are responsible for dividing up any money they earn into three categories: Giving, Saving and Spending.
 Between the ages of 9 and 11 we give them a raise and the additional responsibility of purchasing all of their own clothing.
 It’s a real world responsibility and they love shouldering it, and wearing it.